 What about the price?
 Yes, sometimes the prescription products are more expensive.
 But the price may not be as different as it first seems.

 Think about what you want to pay for: skincare ingredients that actually work.
 Let’s say the drugstore retinol costs $20 but takes three or four months before you see results.
 That means you’ll need to buy it multiple times to see the results you want.
-Prescribed retinol may cost $100, but because of the higher concentration of the active ingredient, it works much more quickly and often lasts longer.
+Prescribed retinol may cost five times that, but because of the higher concentration of the active ingredient, it works much more quickly and often lasts longer.
 Yes, it’s more of an investment, but you’ll get the better results quicker.
 Most people would rather spend the money on a product that reliably works rather than spending $20 repeatedly on a product that’s not showing results.